Larscode-io/nuxt4/.github/copilot_instructions.md

 ### Using Custom Colors

-To create a balanced, visually appealing, and accessible website, use the following custom colors defined
+To create a balanced, visually appealing, and accessible website, use the following custom colors

 $logoColor: #043c72;
 $indigo: #0065ca;